GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 Don't run close to the castles, you are very limited in where you can run without paying for it or use the asphalted road which has a lot of traffic.

+Touristy.

+A lot of people and a lot of cars.
+Few places to run.
+A lot of private hunting grounds.

+An update will come later when I've had time to explore more of the Sintra area.

 ### Arrábida National Park

 **How to get there?**